ilebras/ilebras.github.io/index.md

 ---

-During my Ph.D. in the [MIT-WHOI Joint Program](https://mit.whoi.edu/), I examined observations and models of the Gulf Stream and the Deep Western Boundary Current, two major currents in the North Atlantic.
+During my Ph.D. in the [MIT-WHOI Joint Program](https://mit.whoi.edu/), I examined observations and models of the Gulf Stream and the Deep Western Boundary Current, two major currents in the North Atlantic, advised by [John Toole](https://www2.whoi.edu/staff/jtoole/).

+---